cskonopka/react-vaultrandomization/README.md

-# react-vaultrandomization
+# random-AVS-vids
-#### The *react-vaultrandomization* web application serves analog video synthesis clips.
+#### The *random-AVS-vids* web application serves analog video synthesis clips.
 When the user presses the random button, a new vimeo link is selected from a .csv document and displayed on the webpage.

 <p align="center">
   <img width="75%" height="75%" src="https://i.ibb.co/C5Js1yw/react-vaultrandomization.gif"/>